Media-Makers/SoGit/README.md

 # SoGit

-A social media site, where developers, engineers, etc can create blogs and like posts.
+A social media site, where developers, engineers, etc can create blogs, keep up with the latest news in technology, and create and like posts.

-### Authors
+## Authors
 Bianca Chery, Andrea Malone, Justine Oyaghiro, Ajamu Page

 ### Domain Model